Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Results

-\prlsec{Importance of deeper AGN surveys.} So far, our calculations are based on an AGN catalog which is compiled from the \emph{Milliquas} catalog and the current SDSS survey.
 In the 2030s when space GW detectors are operating, it is likely that we will have more complete AGN catalogs provided by deeper surveys.
-A deeper AGN catalog could increase the completeness $f_{{\rm compl},i}$ in Eq.~(\ref{eq:likeli_fagn}), which could in turn improve the statistical significance of the correlation between MBHBs and AGNs if such a correlation indeed exists (i.e., $f_{\rm agn}>0$).
+A deeper AGN catalog could increase the completeness $f_{{\rm compl},i}$ in Eq.~(\ref{eq:likeli_fagn}), which could in turn improve the statistical significance of the \MA correlation if such a correlation indeed exists.

 To investigate the effect of a deeper AGN survey, we show in Figure~\ref{fig:fAGN_Maglimit} the success rate of detecting a \MA correlation when $f_{\rm agn}=1$ (upper panel) as well as the minimum detectable $f_{\rm agn}$ (lower panel).
 Each data point on a curve is derived from $100$ trial simulations.
 The simulations are based on the LISA+TJ network and an observing time of $6$ years.
 The population models for MBHBs are the same as before, but the AGN catalog is now generated according to an empirical AGN luminosity function $\Phi(M^*,z)$ \citep{2007ApJ...654..731H}, where $M^*$ is the absolute magnitude of AGN.
 Here we have include the evolution of the luminosity function with redshift.
 Using the luminosity function, we calculate the expected number of AGNs inside an error volume $\Delta V_i$ with